ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-stage1-init-receipt}

-The purpose of this message is for the server to indicate explicit acceptance of the parameters in the claims part of the transfer proposal message.
+The purpose of this message is for the server to indicate explicit acceptance of the parameters in the claim part of the transfer proposal message.

 The message must be signed by the server.